MorpheusAIs/dashboard-v2/docs/BuildersV4_upgrade_plan.md

 - Change default network from `arbitrumSepolia.id` to `baseSepolia.id` in `getInitialNetworkId()`
 - Update supported chains to include `baseSepolia.id` instead of `arbitrumSepolia.id`
+- **Remove Arbitrum One (42161) from supported networks** - only Base and Base Sepolia supported
+- Update validation logic to use V4 structure for both Base and Base Sepolia
 - Update network name display/logic

 ### 8. Subnet Form Components